NVIDIA/nvindex-cloud/README.md

 # Overview

-NVIDIA IndeX is a 3D volumetric interactive visualization SDK that allows scientists and researchers to visualize and interact with massive data sets, make real-time modifications, and navigate to the most pertinent parts of the data, all in real-time, to gather better insights faster.
-IndeX leverages GPU clusters for scalable, real-time, visualization and computing of multi-valued volumetric data together with embedded geometry data.
+NVIDIA IndeX is a 3D volumetric, interactive visualization SDK.
+Scientists and researchers use NVIDIA IndeX to visualize and interact with massive data sets, make real-time modifications, and navigate to the most pertinent parts of the data, all in real-time, making it possible to gather better insights faster.
+IndeX leverages GPU-accelerated clusters for scalable, real-time, visualization and computing of multi-valued, volumetric data together with embedded geometry data.

-To learn more about NVIDIA IndeX, please go to our [page](https://developer.nvidia.com/index).
+To learn more about NVIDIA IndeX, go to [page](https://developer.nvidia.com/index).

 This application allows you to run NVIDIA IndeX in a Kubernetes cluster.
-The viewer that comes bundled with the IndeX release is used.
-By default it loads and shows a demo dataset.
+The viewer that comes bundled with the NVIDIA IndeX release is used.
+By default, the viewer loads and displays a rendered demo dataset.
 TODO: reference.
-Users can load their own data in IndeX.
-This will be desribed in a section below.
+Users can also load their own data in NVIDIA IndeX as described in the [Loading your own data](#loading-your-own-data) section.

-The Kubernetes cluster in which the IndeX application is installed requires having available NVIDIA GPUs for the application to function correctly.
+The Kubernetes cluster in which the NVIDIA IndeX application is installed requires NVIDIA GPUs for the application to run correctly.

 The application can be launched either by "Click to Deploy" directly from the Google Marketplace or by using the command line.
-Both ways are covered in this document.
+Both launch choices are described in this document.